renatillas/eventsourcing/README.md

 Eventsourcing is a Gleam library for building robust, concurrent event-sourced systems using OTP supervision trees.
 Event sourcing stores changes to application state as a sequence of immutable events, providing excellent auditability, debugging capabilities, and system resilience.

-**Version 8.0** introduces a complete architectural rewrite with supervision trees, asynchronous query processing, and enhanced fault tolerance for production-ready event-sourced systems.
+**Version 9.0** introduces API simplifications with cleaner function signatures and streamlined message passing for improved developer experience while maintaining all the production-ready features from v8.0.

 ## Architecture